- Home

 Our English curriculum was designed to continue to teach and develop communication skills through a range of topics, genres, texts and mediums.
 The curriculum is wide-ranging, varied and exciting, and includes the reading of novels, poetry and plays, as well as allowing students to create their own texts in a range of formats and genres.
 Through every topic, students are able to practise their written and verbal communication skills, as well as learning about different countries, cultures, religions and ways of life, opening their world up to more varied perspectives.

-We aim to develop a love of literature, writing and reading through our English curriculum, as well as in our Reading sessions, which take place every day for 30 minutes.
+We aim to develop a love of literature, writing and reading through our English curriculum, as well as in our Reading sessions, which take place four days a week for 30 minutes.

 Maths